Windows Tweaks Logo Microsoft PC Help - 02 blue red

 Remove registry registration autostart

-1. To remove an entry, click on it with the right mouse button and select Delete.
-To be on the safe side, you can create a backup by clicking on File and Export click.
+1. To remove an entry, right-click on it and select Delete.
+To be on the safe side, you can create a backup by clicking File and Export at the top left.

 Autostart of scheduled tasks: Finding and deactivating scheduled tasks under Win 10